jserc/burial-mound-volume-tool/README.md

 	viii.
 Either copy and paste table into excel or select the export to CSV button (currently not working in some cases) <br />
 5. Repeat process with each mount.

+Postprocessing steps (to be turned into VBA code before actually run):

+1. Open excel file with x y coords
+2. Use Linest to calculate polynomial coefficients of a trendline of the xy data
+3. Use cylindrical shells method to estimate volume of mound.

 ## To do list (functionality)
 In priority order:

 1. Get the export to .csv function working consistantly
-2. Get a photo upload function working properly (either automatically cycle through photos and save .CSV with the same name if mound photos have a unique ID or allow user to select photos individually and choose output name)
+2. Get a photo upload function working properly (either automatically cycle through photos and save .CSV with the same name if mound photos have a unique ID or allow user to select photos individually and choose output name).
+Naming of photos will be fixed as part of this process.
+3. Build all postprocessing data calculations for mound volume in (rather then relying on postprocessing data in excel)

 ## To do list (testing)

 1. Check works with different browsers
+2. Do comparison test with mounds modelled from 0.5m or less LIDAR data so we can estimate margin of error.
+Calculate exact volume using GRASS.

 ## Built With